Web site: USA.Philips.com Breast Pump review: Avent Comfort

-The Comfort Double ($168.10) comes with two 4 oz. bottles with nipples, breast pads, spare diaphragm, sealing disks for milk storage and travel pouch.
+The Comfort Double (Check on Amazon) comes with two 4 oz. bottles with nipples, breast pads, spare diaphragm, sealing disks for milk storage and travel pouch.
 The Comfort Single ($130), however, does not include a travel bag and comes with only one bottle and nipple plus a breast pad sample pack.
 For an extra $50, we’d recommend the Double version: you’ll empty your breasts faster with a double and get more accessories.

 Our readers are generally split into two camps when it comes to pumps: Medela vs. Avent.
 Medela fans like the wide availability of parts and Medela’s excellent customer service.
 Avent fans love the pump’s overall quality and compatibility with Avent’s very popular bottles—the pump connects directly to the bottles, etc. Avent customer service is exceptional.

 Some criticized the suction saying it was too weak for them to get much milk.
 They noted they almost never used the lower levels of suction—only the highest got enough milk for them.
 Others noted it was noisy–kinda embarrassing when you’re pumping at work.
 Rating: B Breast Pump review: Avent Comfort